heli2src/GRBL_MPG_DRO_with_Teensy_and_mpgWheels/README.md

 \
 \
 There is still some tidying up to be done, but certain extensions are even more important at the moment for proper working.
-The Source code not ready yet, there are some bugs, use it carfully!
+The Source code not ready yet, there could be bugs, use it carfully!
 \
 \
 Features:
 - Control board with a SPI LCD and touch interface (ILI9341 320x240), connect via Uart with the [grbHAL driver](https://github.com/grblHAL).
-- each MPG wheels has its own Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) connected via rs485 with the control board.
+- each MPG wheels has its own [Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) connected via rs485 with the control board.
-  Own control switches and a small display is possible (SSD1306 via I2C).
+  Own control switches and a small display is possible (SSD1306 or SH1106 (128x64) via I2C).
 - Switching from pure DRO for external CNC code and manual operation with the handwheels, and simple cycles such as turning cones or any thread.
 \
 \
 Here I have converted my lathe, a Quantum D240x400E.
 With the wheels you can also use the machine conventionally.
 In some cases, you can also drive certain cycles very easily.
 However, this has only been implemented in a rudimentary way so far.

+Features from the current version:
+- DRO/MPG display actual and target values.
+- Support 3D milling machine X,Y,Z Feed Rate with mm/min, or lathe X,Z Feedrate mm/min when the machine is stopped, and mm/U when the machine is turning.
+- More axis travel via the screen.
+- MPG-Wheel features:
+  - Setting for the wheel wheel and the buttons set, axis, rotate screen/bars.
+  - Move 1-axis with the rotary wheel.
+  - Setting the resolution of the wheel via button for each axis, 0.01/0.1/1 mm.
+  - Set display value to 0 for each axis.
+  - Use the button to quickly return to 0.
+  - Drive to the target point at the set feed rate using a button.
+  - Drive to a target point with the rotary wheel, then quickly return with the pushbutton and drive back to the last target point at the set feed rate --> Simple cycling with manual adjustment of another axis.
+- DRO set to 0 for

 <img src="docs/images/lathe_1.jpg"></img>
 \